JP Morgan slashes price target on Ally Financial Inc. [ALLY] – find out why.

 University Growth Fund (UGF), the largest student-run private equity fund in the country, today announced the close of its oversubscribed fund with over $50 million committed, and Ally Financial Inc. (Ally) as the lead investor.
 UGF provides college students with unique access to the highly competitive career track of venture capital through hands-on experience.
 In addition to Ally, investors include Sallie Mae Bank, Lending Club, Arvest Bank, Continental Bank and ATHOS, along with notable investors and entrepreneurs such as Jeremy Andrus and Franklin McLarty, among others.

+A sum of 3587503 shares traded at recent session while its average daily volume was at 3.34M shares.
+Ally Financial Inc. shares reached a high of $47.55 and dropped to a low of $46.30 until finishing in the latest session at $47.14.

-Over the last 12 months, ALLY stock rose by 17.81%.
-The one-year Ally Financial Inc. stock forecast points to a potential upside of 26.49.
+The one-year ALLY stock forecast points to a potential upside of 28.23.
 The average equity rating for ALLY stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $16.59 billion, with 359.18 million shares outstanding and 343.06 million shares in the current float.
-Compared to the average trading volume of 3.30M shares, ALLY stock reached a trading volume of 4878232 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Ally Financial Inc. [ALLY]: